 Air Fryer French Fries are homemade fries made with Yukon Gold potatoes that are cut, seasoned, and cooked in an air fryer.
 Try my Parmesan French Fries or Salt & Vinegar French fries for extra added flavor!

 Air Fryer French Fries

 Air-fried foods are lower in fat than deep-fried foods, which is one good reason to give it a try with a recipe like this.
 But, just because it saves on some fat and calories doesn’t mean it is light on flavor.
 These homemade fries are perfectly seasoned to be eaten on their own.
-Or, dip them into your favorite sauce, like Cowboy Butter or Fry Sauce.
+Or, dip them into your favorite sauce, like my homemade aioli recipe, Cowboy Butter or Fry Sauce.